zer2/fantasy-basketball-optimizer/about/turnovers.md

 |Result- championship | Won | Won | Lost | Lost |

 Ignoring the player m/g numbers, one might naively infer two effects
-- 1: Investing in turnovers lead to a better performance in turnovers.
+- 1: Investing in turnovers leads to a better performance in turnovers.
 Evidence:
   - Drafters B and D invested in turnovers, and were middling/good in them
   - Drafters A and C did not invest in turnovers, and were middling/bad in them
 - 2: Performing badly in turnovers improves the probability of victory.
 Evidence: